-- Contact NZTR (via contact details provided in this booklet) who will help you with all aspects of licensing, race riding, training and settlement support. - Secure employment and an employment contract, and obtain a New Zealand working visa. - If you have been licensed by a racing authority in your home country, arrange a letter of clearance, addressed to NZTR. - If English is not your first language, you must take an IELTS test.
+- Contact NZTR (via contact details provided in this booklet) who will help you with all aspects of licensing, race riding and training. - Secure employment with a Class A trainer, an employment contract and obtain a New Zealand working visa. - If you have been licensed by a racing authority in your home country, arrange a letter of clearance, addressed to NZTR, along with a medical declaration of your weight. - If English is not your first language, you must take an IELTS test.
 These tests are commonly available to the public in most countries.
 NZTR requires an IELTS result of 5.5 or over.
 If you do not achieve this rating, please contact NZTR directly, as an English language skills development plan may be agreed as a condition of your apprenticeship. - Make payment of your Overseas Apprentice Education Fee to NZTR (see box).